jtheletter/TweetsLineByLine/readme.md

 ### For all written works:

+- Install AWS CLI.
+Access keys are stored in `~/.aws/credentials`.
-- Create a Twitter Dev App.
+- Create a Twitter dev app.
-- Create a AWS account.
+- Create an AWS account.
 - Create an AWS IAM role.
   - Set type to AWS service.
   - Set use case to lambda.